seguri/IsPhoneEncrypted/README.md

 # IsPhoneEncrypted

 Check if disk is fully encrypted.

-I created this app to understand if my Huawei P9 Lite was encrypted or not, because any menu about that is removed.
+I created this app to understand if my Huawei P9 Lite was encrypted or not, because any menu about that was removed.

 ## Download